morassman/atom-commander/README.md

 Highlights:
 - Navigate the whole file system from within Atom.
 - Browse and edit remote files via FTP and SFTP.
-- Perform all actions with only the keyboard.
 - Bookmark files and folders for quick access.
 - Compare files side-by-side.
-- Easily toggle focus between Atom Commander and the editor.

 After installing Atom Commander, press `F9` or choose `Atom Commander: Toggle Focus` from the Command Palette to show the panel and focus it.
 The panel can be hidden with `F10` or `Atom Commander: Toggle Visible`.